At our Kelowna dental clinic, our dentists use white composite fillings to repair tooth decay and help restore the tooth's function and structure.

 A dental filling is a restorative material your dentist uses to repair a cavity or tooth damage, like a fracture or crack.
 Although fillings can be made from a number of materials, at Dr. Steve Johnson Dental Group we offer tooth-coloured composite fillings to our patients.

 Composite resin, or tooth-coloured fillings, are durable and can be used on either front or back teeth.
-Because they are white they can be closely matched to existing teeth.
+Because they are white they can be matched to the colour of your existing teeth.

 With proper care, most dental fillings can last for many years.
 They are not, however, permanent and may need to be replaced.

 Ultimately, the best type of dental filling is no dental filling.
-You can dramatically decrease your risk of cavities and other dental diseases with good dental hygiene and prevention.
+You may be able to dramatically decrease your risk of cavities and other dental diseases with good dental hygiene and prevention.

 Inlays & Onlays